 George is an experienced research analyst.
 Since graduating with a first class BA (Hons) in Sociology and Politics from Goldsmiths, University of London he has worked in a number of policy areas including environmental policy with respect to e-waste, and more recently, on affordable housing.
 This includes a report, which he wrote for PMc regarding the rights of leaseholders during estate-wide regeneration projects.
 He has also acquired quantitative research skills during the 3 years he spent collecting and analysing project and safety critical data on a £500 million construction project in the City of London; this built upon former experience in the construction sector working on other sites, including the Olympic Park in Stratford.
 To date his role at PMc has included on-site inspections and photographic recording of works in progress, site meeting minuting and action plan follow up.
 George is currently deploying his excellent communication skills at PMc to help create a number of estates strategies for our FE colleges and university clients.

-Since obtaining his degree in Business and Financial Management from Sheffield Hallam University, Ben has also obtained the Association for Project Management Project Management Qualification (APM PMQ) which he will be progressing to chartered status while working with PMc.
+Since obtaining his degree in Business and Financial Management from Sheffield Hallam University, Ben has also obtained the Association for Project Management Project Management Qualification (APM PMQ).
+Since joining PMc, Ben is has undertaken an AutoCAD course and is now working toward obtaining the full APM Project Professional Qualification qualification.

 Rachel is a highly regarded and respected moves and logistics manager who takes the stress and hassle out of the fit out and moving process.
 With tight construction timescales the quality of the fit out and moves process can make or break a new building project.
 Rachel has a deep understanding of both the logistic pressures clients face at this critical juncture and the emotional challenge staff face in moving into new spaces.